alex-neal/beer/index.md

   <img src="img/ci.png">
 </p>

-For most of the beers shown, we can say that the calculated average rating is roughly within a margin of 0.1 from the rating that the beer "truly deserves."
+For most of the beers shown, we can say that the calculated average rating is probably within a margin of 0.1 from its unknown "true" rating.
 The Yellow Bus margin is a bit larger, while the Citra DIPA and Cantillon Blåbær Lambik margins are smaller.

 We might also like to know how these 10 beers compare in terms of the distribution of overall ratings received.
 The ratings themselves are discrete-valued in the range [0,5] with increments of 0.5.